CiscoDevNet/appdynamics-ansible/README.md

 ## Installation

-Install the <a href="https://galaxy.ansible.com/appdynamics"> AppDynamics Collection </a> from Ansible Galaxy on your Ansible server:
+Install the <a href="https://galaxy.ansible.com/appdynamics"> AppDynamics Collection </a> from Ansible Galaxy on your Ansible control node:

 ```shell
 ansible-galaxy collection install appdynamics.agents